 - Textile waste is also sold to companies like Trans-America, which picks up damaged clothes from charitable organisations and sells them on to developing countries or turns them into rags.

 It’s not only the high-end brands who are extremely wasteful.
-A few years ago Mike Jeffries, CEO of Abercrombie & Fitch, became highly unpopular when he was asked to donate unsold clothes to the poor and he declared that he would have rather burnt the clothes than to encourage the perception that “just anybody” could wear the label.
+A few years ago Mike Jeffries, CEO of Abercrombie & Fitch, became highly unpopular when he was asked to donate unsold clothes to the poor.
+He refused, and declared that he would rather burn the clothes than to encourage the perception that “just anybody” could wear the label.
 Hmm…nice!
 Shortly after that, A&F received some seriously bad PR when writer-filmmaker Greg Karber launched a campaign to distribute the store’s garments to the homeless.
+Ha!

-Abercrombie wasn’t alone in their bad waste management policies: back in 2010, The New York Times reported that that H&M was dumping rubbish bags full of clothing outside their shops, and Wal-Mart was also guilty of tossing out huge amounts of discarded garments in Manhattan’s Herald Square.
+Abercrombie wasn’t alone in their bad waste management policies.
+Back in 2010, The New York Times reported that that H&M was dumping rubbish bags full of clothing outside their shops.
+Wal-Mart was also guilty of tossing out huge amounts of discarded garments in Manhattan’s Herald Square.

 Luckily, technology is helping retailers manage what happens to unsold clothes better by reducing dead stock in various ways.
 For example, it can be employed to help understand shoppers’ behaviour, thus allowing stores to better understand consumers’ needs and buy for their stores accordingly.

 Along these lines, improvements to e-commerce websites and services have led to virtual shopping experiences that can allow consumers to order items in advance.
 This reduces production waste and gives retailers a better idea of how much they need to stock.

 RotaryView, for instance, offers a 360-degree viewer: sellers can upload and spin super-hi-resolution zoom images of the products they intend to offer, and consumers can pre-order them.